5-1-1

-5-1-1 is a transportation and traffic information telephone hotline in some regions of the United States and Canada.
+5-1-1 is a transportation and traffic information telephone hotline in most regions of the United States and Canada.
 Travelers can dial 511, a three-digit telephone number, on landlines and most mobile phones.
 The number has also extended to be the default name of many state and provincial transportation department road conditions Web sites, such as Wisconsin's site.
 It is an example of an N11 code, part of the North American Numbering Plan.

 5-1-1 services in the United States are organized by state or region.
 Some 5-1-1 services are limited to information for drivers regarding road conditions and traffic.
 Other services have a wider scope, also providing information on public transport, carpooling and other services.

 In the United States

 History and implementation

 Beginning as a research project at the University of North Dakota in the Summer 1995, an Advanced Traveler Information System, known by its phone number #SAFE (#7233).
 This initial system provided the proof of concept for a statewide application across both North and South Dakota, and later Minnesota.
 This system proved that all interstates, and state highways, could be covered and information about these roadways could be provided to travelers on demand 24/7.
 After more than 5 years of around the clock operations, the principles that established the operational and business rules of the #SAFE program were adopted by the FHWA as the initial guidelines of what was to later become 5-1-1.

 In March 1998, a 3-digit dialing code was launched in the Cincinnati–Northern Kentucky metropolitan area for the ARTIMIS project.
 The SmarTraveler service, operated by SmartRoute Systems for the Kentucky Transportation Cabinet since 1995, had been using a 7-digit code (333-3333) which was available to landline phones in both Cincinnati and Northern Kentucky area codes, but cellular callers had to dial a separate code (*1) to access the same touch-tone traffic system.
 SmartRoute Systems and KYTC negotiated with the two active cellular carriers and Cincinnati Bell and reached an agreement on allowing a 3-digit code "2-1-1" (a number agreed by the carriers), making this the "first in the nation".
 This implementation was seen as proof that wireless carriers could implement short-codes without a * or # prefix requirement, and led to a series of discussions with the USDOT and the FCC pushing the carriers to release the number (which they viewed as precious internal resources).